French Army in World War I: Mutinies

 In the spring of 1917, after the failed Nivelle Offensive, there were a series of mutinies in the French army.
 Over 35,000 soldiers were involved with 68 out of 112 divisions affected, but fewer than 3,000 men were punished.
-Following a series of court-martials, there were 49 documented executions and 2,878 sentences to penal servitude with hard labour.
-Of the 68 divisions affected by mutinies, 5 had been “profoundly affected”’ 6 had been “very seriously affected”, 15 had been “seriously affected”, 25 were affected by “repeated incidents” and 17 had been affected by “one incident only”, according to statistics compiled by French military historian Guy Pedroncini.
+Following a series of courts-martial, there were 49 documented executions and 2,878 sentences to penal servitude with hard labour.
+Of the 68 divisions affected by mutinies, 5 had been "profoundly affected"’ 6 had been "very seriously affected", 15 had been "seriously affected", 25 were affected by "repeated incidents" and 17 had been affected by "one incident only", according to statistics compiled by French military historian Guy Pedroncini.

 Mutinies began in April 1917 after the failure of the Second Battle of the Aisne, the main action in the Nivelle Offensive.
-The mutinies started on April 17 and ended on June 30, 1917.
+The mutinies started on 17 April and ended on 30 June 1917.
 They involved units from nearly half of the French infantry divisions stationed on the Western Front.
 The mutinies were kept secret at the time, and their full extent and intensity were not revealed for a half-century.
 The more serious episodes involved only a few units; the mutinies did not threaten complete military collapse, but did make the high command reluctant to launch another offensive.
 The popular cry was to wait for the arrival of millions of fresh U.S. troops.
 The mutinous soldiers were motivated by despair, not by politics or pacifism.
 They feared that mass infantry offensives would never prevail over machine guns and artillery.
 General Pétain restored morale in the summer of 1917 through a combination of rest rotations for front-line units, furloughs home, and stricter discipline.
 However, Smith has argued that the mutinies were akin to labour strikes and can be considered political.
 The soldiers demanded not only peace, leave, and better food, and objected to the use of colonial workers on the home front; they were also concerned about the welfare of their families.
 The courts-martial were merely symbolic, designed to demonstrate the absolute authority of the high command.
 The British government was alarmed, for it interpreted the mutinies as a sign of deep malaise in French society, and tried to reinvigorate French morale by launching an offensive at Passchendaele (also known as the Third Battle of Ypres).